roytang/blog/content/posts/2018/08/blogging-and-the-decentralized-internet.md

 ---
-title: Blogging and the Decentralized Internet
 author: roy
-type: post
-date: 2018-08-14T15:36:32+00:00
-url: /2018/08/blogging-and-the-decentralized-internet/
 categories:
 - Opinions
 - Tech Life
 - Writing
+date: 2018-08-14 15:36:32
+title: Blogging and the Decentralized Internet
+type: post
+url: /2018/08/blogging-and-the-decentralized-internet/
 ---

 (Somehow I now have a series of posts about blogging in 2018.
 Here&#8217;s [the first one][1].
 Two is a series, right?)

 1. [Great comment][2] the other day on reddit (found via r/bestof), in response to [Twitter&#8217;s inaction vs Alex Jones][3].
 Quoting part of the comment: